metekovshavkat/password-generator/README.md

-# password-generator
+# random-pw
-Password generator helps to generate strong passwords that meet certain requirements by a policy;
+Password Generator helps to generate passport that meet certain requirements by policy or user's choice;

+The importance of password